 Another reason may be that many people in metropolitan areas live alone and live busy lives.
 Therefore, buying ready-to-eat food at konbini is just so much easier and faster than cooking at home.
 Although it is usually healthier to cook your own meal at home, there are some items at konbini that are health-conscious; meals that include a variety of vegetables, fiber-rich grains, and are low in calories.

-Locations and opening hours are another reason for the popularity of konbini.
+Locations and opening hours are also the reason for the popularity of konbini.
 In the big cities, konbini can be found in every block, sometimes more than one.
 As mentioned earlier, most konbini are open 24/7.
-Therefore, it may be easier to go to konbini than a supermarket or a drugstore.
-In addition, they have a wide variety of goods from snack to underwear and stationery so that you are very likely to find anything you need in daily life.
+Therefore, it may be easier to go to konbini than a supermarket or a pharmacy.

 What you can buy at konbini